-In accordance with Division 33 of HESA and as set out in Part A of this agreement, the Provider will receive a total basic grant amount (TBGA) in Commonwealth Grant Scheme funding, which is an amount up to the sum of the Provider's:
+In accordance with Division 33 of HESA and as set out in Section A of this agreement, the Provider will receive a total basic grant amount (TBGA) in Commonwealth Grant Scheme funding, which is an amount up to the sum of the Provider's:

-- maximum basic grant amount (MBGA) for higher education courses - It provides a flexible funding envelope within which funding can be moved between disciplines (excluding medicine) and course levels (sub-bachelor, bachelor and postgraduate). - This may include funding for the Provider to partner with a Regional University Study Hub.
-This funding component is to be used to support the objectives of the Hub. - MBGA for designated higher education courses (currently only courses of study in medicine) - funding the Provider receives for demand driven higher education courses, calculated in accordance with section 33-5 of HESA and on the basis of the new funding cluster rates commencing on 1 January 2021.
+- maximum basic grant amount (MBGA) for higher education courses - This may include funding for the Provider to partner with a Regional University Study Hub.
+This funding component is to be used to support the objectives of the Regional University Study Hubs. - It provides a flexible funding envelope within which funding can be moved between disciplines (excluding medicine) and course levels (sub-bachelor, bachelor and postgraduate). - MBGA for designated higher education courses (currently only courses of study in medicine) - funding the Provider receives for demand driven higher education courses, calculated in accordance with section 33-5 of HESA and on the basis of the new funding cluster rates commencing on 1 January 2021.